ctcodie/MathHammer/README.md

 # ToDo
 * Add validation on inputs
+* Bonus features, not priority
 	* Account for special re-rolls, e.g reroll ones.
 	* Options for things like Feel no pain?
 	* Account for melta weapons? eg damage 2d6 pick the highest?
 How does this affect the average?
-* SEO and Google Analytics once it's hosted properly
+* SEO
 * Contact me email address to add